Lab Test

 Interpretation

-- If a physician suspects a cryptococcal infection due to clinical symptoms and a specimen gives a negative latex result, the specimen should be diluted and retested.
+• If a physician suspects a cryptococcal infection due to clinical symptoms and a specimen gives a negative result, they should contact the Microbiology Lab to discuss and ask for a dilution to be performed.

-- Assay results must be evaluated in conjunction with other clinical and diagnostic findings.
-Trichosporon beigelli has been shown to produce a cross reactive polysaccharide antigen.
+• Assay results must be evaluated in conjunction with other clinical and diagnostic findings.
+Trichosporon beigelii has been shown to produce a cross-reactive polysaccharide antigen.

 Clinical Utility